marcpage/pylavi/README.md

 Python LabVIEW VI file checker.

 There are many valuable checks that should be done on LabVIEW source code.
-While you can perform all these checks via running LabVIEW, `vi_validate` command can validate over a thousand VIs before LabVIEW can even launch.
+While you can perform all these checks via running LabVIEW, `vi_validate` command can validate over a thousand VIs before LabVIEW can even launch (and only requires that Python be installed and not all of LabVIEW).

 Checks:
 - Dependency paths are not absolute paths (this can cause long mass compile times)